thomasweng15/cs473-baxter-project/README.md

 TODO
 ----
-Combine joint velocity and basic_poke scripts
-Set new initial joint position
-Set velocity/torque for compression
+Rename basic_poke.py
+Clean up main
-Set other arm's initial joint position
-Access other arm's camera
+Set other arm's initial joint position and access other arm's camera Turn IMG_DIR into a line in the config file
+Turn initial arm configurations into XML format